KxSystems/docs/docs/wp/data-recovery.md

 The tickerplant lies at the heart of this structure.
 It is responsible for receiving data from external feedhandlers and publishing to downstream subscribers.

 Perhaps the most important aspect of the tickerplant is how it logs every single message it receives to a binary log file.
 In the event of a subscriber process failing, this log file can be used to restore any missing data.
-However, should this log file become corrupt, or if there are problems during recovery, a complete replay of the log file may not be possible.

-This paper will explore the nature of tickerplant log files and their importance in a kdb+tick system.
-We will also examine how log files can become corrupted and the various solutions that exist for this scenario.

 ## kdb+tick